-I spent six years at university, both as an
+I spent six years at The University of Kent at Canterbury, both as an

 undergraduates.
 They were using new editor tools on a new operating system